Local Nature Recovery Strategy

 The Local Nature Recovery Strategy for North Yorkshire and York will help us reverse this nature loss by setting out where and how to manage land and water to create a network of nature-rich sites that are bigger, better managed and more joined-up across the county and across the country.

-Why are we partnering with the City of York Council in the preparation of this study?
+Why are we partnering with the City of York Council for this strategy?

-The government has asked us and the City of York Council to work together, as both local authority areas share a common landscape and river network.
+The government has asked us and City of York Council to work together, as both local authority areas share a common landscape and river network.
 Working across administrative boundaries will help nature to recover more effectively.
-We are also partnering with the Yorkshire Dales and North York Moors National Park Authorities and the other organisations in the advisory group (referred to below).
+We are also partnering with the York and North Yorkshire Combined Authority, along with the Yorkshire Dales and North York Moors National Park Authorities and the other organisations in the advisory group (referred to below).

-East Riding of Yorkshire Council will be responsible for preparing a Local Nature Recovery Strategy for East Yorkshire and Hull, and the West Yorkshire Combined Authority will be responsible for preparing a Local Nature Recovery Strategy for West Yorkshire.
+East Riding of Yorkshire Council is responsible for preparing a Local Nature Recovery Strategy for East Yorkshire and Hull, and the West Yorkshire Combined Authority is responsible for preparing a Local Nature Recovery Strategy for West Yorkshire.

 Image